ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Configuration/Agents/index.rst

-Systems / Configuration / <SETUP> / Agents - Sub-subsection
+Systems / Configuration / <INSTANCE> / Agents - Sub-subsection
 ===========================================================

  In this subsection each agent is described.